soffes/blog/published/2012-08-01-wrangling-svgs/wrangling-svgs.markdown

 ---
-title: Wrangling SVGs
+tags:
+- development
+- web
-categories: development web design
+- design
 ---

+# Wrangling SVGs

 [Cheddar](http://cheddarapp.com) uses SVG ([Scalable Vector Graphics](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics)) a lot.
 One of the big wins for using SVGs is they are vector, so they look great on Retina displays without you having to do any work.